mysteryx93/Modern.Net-Tutorial/3_DependencyInjection.md

 Another rule of thumb is to avoid `new` keyword in your code.
 New classes should generally be injected in the constructor, or if you need to create multiple instances, you will inject a Factory in your constructor that is responsible for creating instances.
 [Here's a sample Factory.](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Player432hz/ViewModels/PlaylistViewModelFactory.cs) The class to create has dependencies, and the factory is responsible for filling those dependencies.
 The only occasion where it is OK to use the `new` keyword is for well-encapsulated objects that have no side-effects.

+### Options

+For configurable settings, you'll generally want to use the standard [Options pattern](https://docs.microsoft.com/en-us/dotnet/core/extensions/options).
+That document is a bit scary.
+Basically your class takes `IOptions<MySettings>` as a constructor parameter, which, in the simplest case, can be set with `Options.Create(new MySettings())`.
+IOptions exposes a single method: Value.
+You need to respect this pattern particularly if you code can ever be used from an ASP.NET project.
+To use this, you need a reference to `Microsoft.Extensions.Options`.

+For a desktop application that saves its settings into a XML configuration file, I also created a [SettingsProvider](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Common.Services/Utilities/SettingsProvider.cs) that handles the data, along with a [design-time version](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Common.Services/Utilities/SettingsProviderDesign.cs) that doesn't load nor save settings to the hard drive.
+I then use it in my project [like this](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Player432hz/Business/AppSettingsProvider.cs), alongside a [design-time version](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Player432hz/Business/AppSettingsProviderDesign.cs).
+I then [register](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Player432hz/ViewModelLocator.cs#L44) both the runtime and design-time SettingsProvider into my Dependency Injection Container.

 [> Next: MVVM Design](4_MVVM.md)